Published: 1 August, 2015

 Why Learn NURBS

 Until recently, and like many others, I thought I was doing fine with polygons, and never got around modeling in NURBS proficiently.
-When I needed to model high quality reflective models (Class A surfaces, E.g. a car body with accurate reflections), I realized there was no way to escape investing the time in learning it, afterwards I felt that it can be a very useful knowledge to speed up my modeling process in general, although at the time of writing this tutorial, I can't say I am providing you with information based on long experience, but I hope sharing my fresh understanding would help to clarify the topic with a different light.
+But when I needed to model high quality reflective models (Class A surfaces, E.g. a car body with accurate reflections), I realized there was no way to escape investing the time in learning it, afterwards I felt that it can be a very useful knowledge to speed up my modeling process in general, although at the time of writing this tutorial, I can't say I am providing you with information based on long experience, but I hope sharing my fresh understanding would help to clarify the topic with a different light.

 What is NURBS